It’s not a happy holiday at Starbucks, facing boycotts over the Middle East war and unionization

 In early December report, J.P.
 Morgan analyst John Ivankoe lowered his U.S. sales forecast for Starbucks’ fiscal first quarter, saying holiday sales appeared to be slower than promotions in the fall.
 Starbucks’ share price tumbled on the news.
 Meanwhile, videos posted on X show protests and empty stores in London, Australia, Dubai and elsewhere.

-Some of Starbucks’ problems have been self-inflicted.
-It kicked off a wave of anger in October when it sued Workers United — the union organizing its employees — because the union had posted a pro-Palestinian message on social media.
-Starbucks sued to stop the union from using its name and logo, saying the company had no official stance on the war and the union’s post might confuse customers.
-But protesters saw the company’s move as pro-Israel.
+Starbucks has also been offering more deals than usual to draw customers, like half-price drinks on Thursdays.

-In mid-November, the company refiled its lawsuit.
-This time, it included language saying it respected workers’ rights to express their views on the war in the Middle East and other political issues, and said the lawsuit was about protecting workers’ safety and Starbucks’ reputation.
+In some cases, like the Workers United lawsuit, Starbucks’ issues have been self-inflicted.
+The company refiled the lawsuit in November to add language saying it respected workers’ right to express their views on the war in the Middle East and other political issues.
+It also emphasized that the lawsuit was about protecting workers’ safety and Starbucks’ reputation.
 But the damage was done.

-It’s a swift reversal for Starbucks, which reported record sales in its latest quarter, which ended Oct.
+It’s a swift reversal of fortune for Starbucks, which reported record sales in its latest quarter that ended Oct.
 1. It celebrated the 20th anniversary of the Pumpkin Spice Latte and said growth was accelerating in China.

 Even then, though, tensions were simmering.
 U.S. workers at more than 370 company-owned Starbucks stores have voted to unionize since late 2021, but the company and the union still haven’t agreed to a contract at any of those stores.